Selected content adapted from material by Marty Stepp, Jessica Miller, and Victoria Kirst © 2012. Used by permission.

 <input type="radio" name="cc" value="visa" checked="checked" /> Visa <input type="radio" name="cc" value="mastercard" /> MasterCard <input type="radio" name="cc" value="amex" /> American Express

-for each one or else it will be sent as value on
+name attribute (only one can be checked at a time)value for each one or else it will be sent as value on<label>

 <label><input type="radio" name="cc" value="visa" checked="checked" /> Visa</label> <label><input type="radio" name="cc" value="mastercard" /> MasterCard</label> <label><input type="radio" name="cc" value="amex" /> American Express</label>